 - Venture capital services.

 This is also quite a new bank, founded a few years ago.
 As stated above, ActivoBank is a subsidiary of Millennium BCP.
 This means that you can deposit or withdraw cash in all of their ATMs too.
 At this bank, you can easily find English-speaking staff.
 You can easily find information in both English and Portuguese.
 Its website and app also operate in English.
+That makes it the best bank in Portugal for foreigners.

 You should also note that sometimes, operation fees may be higher than other banks.
 Also, they have fewer offices compared to most other banks.